luu176/ESP32-Airtag/README.md

 # ESP32-Airtag
-Clone an airtag onto an esp32
+Clone an existing airtag onto an ESP32

 Based on openhaystack